 The John Carter of Mars core rulebook presents the narrator and players with all the strange powers that are featured in the Barsoom novels.
 However, that does not mean those impressive and bizarre abilities are the end of appropriate arcane and unusual abilities that might be found in a campaign.
-The worlds of Edgar Rice Burroughs and his pulp fiction contemporaries were often filled with individuals, creatures, and groups that possessed strange abilities.
-Some pulp heroes became famous for their powers, such as the Shadow's ability to "cloud men's minds" or The Avenger's ability to mold his flesh.
-While such abilities are not strictly within canonical Barsoom, remember that Burroughs himself never balked at adding new strange abilities and secret powers to his stories if he thought they would make a story or plot more interesting.
+The worlds of Edgar Rice Burroughs and his possessed strange abilities.
+Some pulp heroes became famous for their powers, such as the Shadow's ability to "cloud men's minds" While such abilities are not strictly within himself never balked at adding new strange thought they would make a story or plot more interesting.
 Narrators can do the same, giving characters strange powers that enable new plots and fuel adventures.
-Player heroes might even develop bizarre abilities, either natural extensions of existing traits such as Barsoomian telepathy or Earthborn strength, or wholly new and strange powers.
+Player heroes might even develop bizarre abilities, either natural